demcp/awesome-web3-mcp-servers/README.md

 - [kukapay/uniswap-trader-mcp](https://github.com/kukapay/uniswap-trader-mcp) - An MCP server for AI agents to automate token swaps on Uniswap DEX across multiple blockchains.
 - [kukapay/freqtrade-mcp](https://github.com/kukapay/freqtrade-mcp) - An MCP server that integrates with the Freqtrade cryptocurrency trading bot.
 - [kukapay/jupiter-mcp](https://github.com/kukapay/jupiter-mcp) - An MCP server for executing token swaps on the Solana blockchain using Jupiter's new Ultra API.
+- [kukapay/pumpswap-mcp](https://github.com/kukapay/pumpswap-mcp) - Enabling AI agents to interact with PumpSwap for real-time token swaps and automated on-chain trading.
+- [kukapay/sui-trader-mcp](https://github.com/kukapay/sui-trader-mcp) - An MCP server designed for AI agents to perform optimal token swaps on the Sui blockchain.
 - [kukapay/token-minter-mcp](https://github.com/kukapay/token-minter-mcp) - An MCP server providing tools for AI agents to mint ERC-20 tokens, supporting 21 blockchains.
 - [armorwallet/armor-crypto-mcp](https://github.com/armorwallet/armor-crypto-mcp) - The MCP server for interacting with Blockchain, Swaps, Strategic Planning and more.
 - [mektigboy/server-hyperliquid](https://github.com/mektigboy/server-hyperliquid) - An MCP server implementation that integrates the Hyperliquid SDK.